 - Data implementations

-When gathering this information, it’s important to get it right the first time.
-Things like disconnects between drawings, ambiguous markings, unintended omissions and unintended additional changes can cost your company time and money.
+Use this engineering change notice template to get things right the first time.
+Disconnects between drawings, ambiguous markings, unintended omissions, and unintended additional changes can cost your company major time and money.

 Spend additional time at the outset of the ECN process, confirming the accuracy of the information before its shared with manufacturing.
 This will reduce the headaches that come with unexpected issues down the line.